 The electromagnetic energy is then turned into information using visual and/or digital image processing techniques.

 Sensors can obtain specific information about an object or the geographic extent of a phenomenon.

-Remote sensing is performed using an instrument referred to as the sensors that are capable of recording different portion of the electromagnetic radiation that travels at a velocity of 3X108 m s -1 from the source, directly through the vacuum of space or indirectly by reflection or re-radiation to the sensor.
+Remote sensing is performed using an instrument referred to as the sensors that are capable of recording different portions of the electromagnetic radiation that travels at a velocity of 3X108 m s -1 from the source, directly through the vacuum of space, or indirectly by reflection or re-radiation to the sensor.